How can you continually improve the learning experiences you design to make them more effective? Pull these levers a bit more with every new effort.

 When you pull the motivation lever, you’re committed to connecting with the learner on an emotional level.
-Researchers think motivation is affected by both intrinsic and extrinsic factors, such as the individual’s level of interest in learning as well as getting points toward promotion or higher pay.
+Researchers say motivation is affected by both intrinsic and extrinsic factors, such as the individual’s level of interest in learning as well as getting points toward promotion or higher pay.
 Motivation is also influenced by the importance and usefulness of the learning experience to the person’s job.

 You can boost motivation by creating relevant and learner-centric experiences.
 These go beyond mere content transmission to focus on helping people attain their immediate or long-term goals.
 In addition, here’s help if you need some motivation.

 Brain dumps are out.
 Taking action is in.
 When you pull the Action lever, you focus on improving mastery and performance on the job.
 Action-oriented eLearning is streamlined because it concentrates on gaining skills for tackling job tasks.